What Are Terpenes Used For?

 Terpenes are the sticky, crystal trichomes in the hemp plant that give various plants their unique aromas.
 But, what are terpenes used for?
-There are many different uses for terpenes beyond just providing a plant its scent.
+There are many different uses for terpene uses beyond just providing a plant its scent.
 Once you understand the unique differences among strains, you can select CBD products that help you meet your wellness goals.

 The Complexity of the Hemp Plant

 Terpenes are often used to determine the flavor profile of a specific strain of cannabis because of these aromas.
 Specific terpenes make for great aromatherapeutic ingredients.
 In fact, terpenes are not specific to cannabis!
 That’s right: most terpenes can be found throughout the plant world.
-Linalool, for example, accounts of the lavender plant’s famous scent, but can also be found in a variety of hemp strains that then become aromatic CBD products.
+Linalool, for example, accounts for the lavender plant’s famous scent but can also be found in a variety of hemp strains that then become aromatic CBD products.

 Different hemp strains produce different effects.
 If asking yourself, what are terpenes used for, just remember that it’s not all scent!
-Some terpenes can be more stimulating while others can have a more relaxing effect.
+Some terpenes can be more stimulating, while others can have a more relaxing effect.
 Some are better for reducing anxiety, and some are better for reducing chronic pain.
 That’s where each terpene’s use comes into play.

 Here are some of the most common terpenes uses, as well as their corresponding effects.
 Once you understand what are terpenes used for, you can comprehend how they benefit CBD products.
 It’s also important to remember that these are just some of the terpenes present in the world of cannabis.
 In fact, there exist over 20,000 terpenes in the entire world!
 Cannabis is known for about 100 terpenes in particular, but here are some of the most popular.